Does Agile Fare Better In A Pandemic?

 Instead, change readiness needs to be embedded in the way we do things so that we can deal with them quickly and with minimal friction and disruption.
 Organizations need to develop a ‘change muscle’.
 It starts with having a positive attitude towards change because it brings new opportunities and possibilities if embraced.

 2. Have A Solution Rather Than A Problem Mindset

 We encounter problems – big or small – every day, but our attitudes to these problems may be very different.

 We all like to think that we are positive, proactive, and solutions-oriented in our thinking.
 And still, sometimes problems can seem monstrous and feel overwhelming, and it is easy to get lost in them.
-Have you ever felt like having the same conversation over and over again or that there is a lot of talk and not much action?
-That is an indication of a team with a problem attitude, and it leads to frustration and the inability to look beyond the problem.
+Have you ever felt like you are having the same conversation over and over again or that there is a lot of talk and not much action?
+That is an indication of a team with a problem attitude, which leads to frustration and the inability to look beyond the problem.

 It is about capturing the real pain points so that you understand the problem and what benefits the end-user (be it your customer or employee) is hoping to gain.

 That way, you will not only ensure that your solution will be of high value to your end-user, but it also allows you to break down problems and make them more manageable.

 Over the years, we have become enamored with processes and tools.
 They are the cornerstone for efficiency and an absolute necessity for organizations set up as a well-oiled machine.
 After all, processes and tools ensure the business runs like Swiss clockwork.

 The machine metaphor has its roots in the first industrial revolution and is still deeply ingrained across all sectors.
 The core aspects of the machine are specialization, standardization, replaceability, and predictability made organizations great for a century.
 But the very same attributes will make it much harder to embrace fast and constant change because change-readiness and adaptability are not part of the machine setup.